 There are only two places on the Blue Ridge Parkway to backpack in North Carolina, and they're both in the Boone Area!

 It's great to camp at the backpack sites, stay a number of days, and hike the large system of spectacular trails that surround the camping area.
 One such hike reaches isolated Caudill Cabin, a late 1800s cabin built when the area contained a vibrant community (it was decimated by a flood in 1916).
 Chimneys and other ruins remain.
-For information, call 336-372-8568 or see more on the Caudill Cabin hike and campsites on our Parkway hiking page.
+For information, call 336-372-8568.

 There is also a nice backcountry campsite in the wilds of Price Park that can be reached on the Mountains-to-Sea Trail.
-That campsite also requires a permit, available at the auto campground in Price Park beside Price Lake (a great place to camp before or after a backpack trip).
+That campsite also requires a permit, available at the auto campground in Price Park beside Price Lake (a great place to camp before or after a backpacking trip).
 For information, call the campground at 828-963-5911.
-To download a map of the Price Park camping area, click here - then scroll to the bottom of the page (save the map photo to download).
+To find a map of the Price Park camping area, click here.